All of your dog’s organs are important … but they’re all connected by your dog’s fascia. This makes the neuro-fascial network vital to his health.

 - Bone broths are also of great value.
 They contain collagen from the bones, as well as providing very vital nutrition.

-- Careful stretching and passive movements – Any movement is beneficial.
-Learning how to stretch your dog and get him to stretch with various tools will help more.
+- Careful stretching and passive movements.
+Any movement is beneficial.
+Learning how to stretch your dog and get him to stretch using various tools will help more.

 - Low impact exercise.
 Swimming is especially good.

 By now I’m sure you’re on the same page as me when I say fascia is your dog’s most important organ.
 And now you know some ways to keep it happy and healthy, ensuring a happy and long life for your dog.